Colson Whitehead

 Arch Colson Chipp Whitehead (born November 6, 1969) is an American novelist.
-He is the author of nine novels, including his 1999 debut The Intuitionist; The Underground Railroad (2016), for which he won the 2016 National Book Award for Fiction and the 2017 Pulitzer Prize for Fiction; and The Nickel Boys, for which he won the Pulitzer Prize for Fiction again in 2020, making him one of only four writers ever to win the prize twice.
+He is the author of ten novels, including his 1999 debut The Intuitionist; The Underground Railroad (2016), for which he won the 2016 National Book Award for Fiction and the 2017 Pulitzer Prize for Fiction; and The Nickel Boys, for which he won the Pulitzer Prize for Fiction again in 2020, making him one of only four writers ever to win the prize twice.
 He has also published two books of nonfiction.
 In 2002, he received a MacArthur Fellowship.

-Early life
+Early life and education

-Whitehead was born in New York City on November 6, 1969, and grew up in Manhattan.
-He is one of four children of successful entrepreneur parents, his father Arch and mother, Mary Anne Whitehead who owned an executive recruiting firm.
-As a child in Manhattan, Whitehead went by his first name Arch.
+Whitehead was born in New York City on November 6, 1969, and grew up in Manhattan, New York.
+He is one of four children of successful entrepreneur parents, Arch and Mary Anne Whitehead, who owned an executive recruiting firm.
+As a child, Whitehead went by his first name, Arch.
 He later switched to Chipp, before switching to Colson.
-He attended Trinity School in Manhattan and graduated from Harvard University in 1991.
+He attended Trinity School in New York City, New York.
+He graduated from Harvard University in 1991, where he studied English and Comparative Literature.
 In college, he became friends with poet Kevin Young.

 Career

 After graduating from college, Whitehead wrote for The Village Voice.
 While working at the Voice, he began drafting his first novels.

 Early in his career, Whitehead lived in Fort Greene, Brooklyn.

-Whitehead has since produced 11 book-length works—nine novels and two nonfiction works, including a meditation on life in Manhattan in the style of E. B. White's famous 1949 essay Here Is New York.
+Whitehead has since produced 12 book-length works—ten novels and two nonfiction works, including a meditation on life in Manhattan in the style of E. B. White's famous 1949 essay Here Is New York.
 Whitehead's books are The Intuitionist (1999); John Henry Days (2001); The Colossus of New York (2003); Apex Hides the Hurt (2006); Sag Harbor (2009); 2011's Zone One, a New York Times bestseller; 2016's The Underground Railroad, which earned a National Book Award for Fiction; The Nickel Boys (2019); Harlem Shuffle (2021); and Crook Manifesto (2023).
 Esquire magazine named The Intuitionist the best first novel of the year, and GQ called it one of the "novels of the millennium".
 Novelist John Updike, reviewing The Intuitionist in The New Yorker, called Whitehead "ambitious", "scintillating", and "strikingly original", adding: "The young African-American writer to watch may well be a thirty-one-year-old Harvard graduate with the vivid name of Colson Whitehead."

 The Intuitionist was nominated as the Common Novel at Rochester Institute of Technology (RIT).
 The Common Novel nomination was part of a longtime tradition at the Institute that included such authors as Maya Angelou, Andre Dubus III, William Joseph Kennedy, and Anthony Swofford.

 Whitehead's nonfiction, essays, and reviews have appeared in numerous publications, including The New York Times, The New Yorker, Granta, and Harper's.